Healthcare in Ethiopia

 As literacy and socioeconomic status improves in Ethiopia, the demand for quality service is also increasing.
 Besides, changes in the demographic trends, epidemiology and mushrooming urbanization require more comprehensive services covering a wide range and quality of curative, promotive and preventive services.

 The government of Ethiopia is working towards building a universal health care system through a community-based health insurance model, where households can pay into the official health insurance fund of their woreda, or district, and draw upon it when in need of medical care.
 As of 2020, it was estimated that 45% to 50% of the population had health insurance coverage.

-Introduction
+Overview

-Ethiopia is one of the fastest growing countries in Africa, having more than 104 million people (the second most-populous in the region).
-It experiences the public health problems typical of an underdeveloped country, such as communicable diseases (HIV, malaria, tuberculosis etc), maternal and child health problems (diarrhoea & dehydration, pneumonia, neonatal problems etc) and malnutrition; these account for the majority of public health problems.
-But there is also significant growth in noncommunicable diseases (cardiovascular syndromes, cancers, mental illness etc) and injury.
+Ethiopia is one of the fastest growing countries in Africa, having more than 120 million people (the second most-populous in the region).
+It experiences the public health problems typical of an underdeveloped country, such as communicable diseases (HIV, malaria, tuberculosis, etc), maternal and child health problems (diarrhoea & dehydration, pneumonia, neonatal problems etc) and malnutrition; these account for the majority of public health problems.
+But there is also significant growth in noncommunicable diseases (cardiovascular conditions, cancers, mental illness, etc) and injury.